-- Mothers who exclusively breastfeed their baby should discuss infant safe sleeping with their
+- Mothers who exclusively breastfeed their babies should discuss infant-safe sleeping with their

 - Ensure your child has a firm sleeping surface.
 This has some basic principles — a child should be put to sleep on a mattress in an approved crib covered by a fitted sheet with no other bedding or objects in the crib.
 Portable cribs or play yards that adhere to the standards of the Consumer Product Safety Commission are also OK.

 - Ensure your child isn’t sleeping on a bed or couch.
 Both carry an increased risk of suffocation, putting your little one at risk.

 - Ensure no hazards are within grabbing distance.
 Take a careful look around the crib to make sure there are no window blind cords, electrical wires or other potential strangulation hazards nearby.
 Even if your baby doesn’t move around much, this is still important to consider.